 It looks like success isn’t the only thing that the people at Bonnie Gull are hoping to repeat.

-Their new restaurant in Chelsea is called The Sea, The Sea, named for Iris Murdoch’s Booker-prize winning novel, and you’ll find it on Pavilion Road, the avenue of independent restos & shops just off Sloane Square.
+Their Chelsea restaurant is called The Sea, The Sea, named for Iris Murdoch’s Booker-prize winning novel, and you’ll find it on Pavilion Road, the avenue of independent restos & shops just off Sloane Square.
 And taking themselves into slightly uncharted waters, the place is a fishmonger by day as well as a restaurant by night.

 The space is genuinely quite impressive, and not just because they didn’t dress it in the standard bare brick restaurant uniform that – we can only assume – has put the wallpaper industry into deep recession.
 Instead they made their brick wall into something that actually evokes the sea itself, turning it into a slice of stratified cliff-like rock with soft underlighting lapping at its base.
 Laid out before it are counter-seats, and a long raw bar filled with ice & oysters (which during the day is where you’ll find the fish they’re slinging).

 The menu’s been put together by Portuguese rising star head chef Leandro Carreira.
 He’s put together Japanese/Portuguese-inspired small plates like poached scallops in toasted rice milk with creamy sour peas (they’re better than they sound); squid with sake & beach herbs; steamed mussels with smoked seaweed butter; and something called ‘clams chawanmushi’, which is a Japanese dish made using eggs to create a light, umami-packed chowder.

 If you’re in the market for something larger than a small plate, they have whole seafood platters, packed with oysters, white crab meat, crab claws, lobster, three types of sashimi (turbot, bream, cured mackerel), and of course waffles.
 And if you want all those it all to feel a little more at home, you can submerge them …in wine from their long list of grower champagnes.